 wget https://github.com/balena-io/etcher/releases/download/v1.19.0/balena-etcher_1.19.0_amd64.deb

-Regularly check the balenaEtcher release page to ensure you download the most recent version, thus obtaining the newest features and security enhancements.
+Regularly check the balenaEtcher release page to ensure you download the most recent version, which will give you the newest features and security enhancements.

-Debian users might recall the previously available hosted APT repository.
-This is now obsolete, with versions there being outdated.
+Note: Debian users might recall the previously available hosted APT repository.
+This is now obsolete, and the versions there are outdated.
 Future updates or installations will require downloading and reinstalling using this guide’s method.

-After downloading the DEB file, proceed to install balenaEtcher on your Debian system.
+After downloading the DEB file, install balenaEtcher on your Debian system.

 To start the installation, use: